tzzhangjuan1/Getting-and-Cleaning-Data-Project/Codebook.md

 The "allData.mean.txt"calculated the average of each subject/activities, so it contains 81 columns (variables) and 180 rows (mean observations - for each subject/activities).

 ## The 81 columns (variables) in both of the "allData_tidy.txt" and "allData.mean.txt" files
-- The 1st column is "subject", load from "UCI HAR Dataset/train/subject_train.txt" and "UCI HAR Dataset/test/subject_test.txt" repectively.
+- The 1st column is "subject", integer, ranges from 1 to 30.
+  It is load from "UCI HAR Dataset/train/subject_train.txt" and "UCI HAR Dataset/test/subject_test.txt" repectively.

-- The 2nd column is "activity", activityLabels subsetted from the 2nd column of "UCI HAR Dataset/activity_labels.txt".
+- The 2nd column is "activity" (listed below).
+  It is subsetted from the 2nd column of "UCI HAR Dataset/activity_labels.txt".
+ The activiry labels:
+       WALKING -subject was walking
+       WALKING_UPSTAIRS -subject was walking upstairs
+       WALKING_DOWNSTAIRS -subject was walking downstairs
+       SITTING -subject was sitting
+       STANDING -subject was standing
+       LAYING -subject was laying

 -The 3~81 columns (listed below) are subsetted from "features names" that contains "mean" and "std".
 The names were changed (see the "# change the features names" step in the run_analysis.R script.
  The 3~81 columns (variables):
        [3] "tBodyAccMeanX"                "tBodyAccMeanY"